SumeghaGodara/snakemake/Atmosphere_Cloud.md

 # Additional Features

-## Did you know you can access a shell terminal via your browser ???
+## Did you know you can access a shell terminal and a web-desktop via your browser ???

 #### Web Shell